Teaching Social Entrepreneurship: Sharing Experiences and Making an Impact

 The programme includes:

-Cost: Participation is free.
+Cost: Participation is free, thanks to the financial support of the ZEEUS project.
 Refreshments during the training are provided.
 Participants cover travel, accommodation, and meals outside the provided catering.

-Prague University of Economics and Business (VŠE) Faculty of Business Administration (FBA) — a leading Central European faculty in management and entrepreneurship education.
+Prague University of Economics and Business (VŠE) Faculty of Business Administration (FBA) is a triple crown accredited and leading business school in Central and Eastern Europe.

 Discover Prague